xinwenfu/VChat_KSTET_DLL/README.md

 		<img src="Images/I18.png" width=600>

 	3. Now scroll to the top of the buffer; we know where the top of the buffer is since it is where the first `A` or Hex value `41` will be located.

 		<img src="Images/I21.png" width=600>

 	4. Now right click the address we jumped to, and select Assemble creating the `JMP <Address>` command, where `<Address>` is replaced with the starting address of our buffer.

-		* Select Assemble
+		* Select Assemble.

 			<img src="Images/I22.png" width=600>